benchopt/benchopt/doc/user_guide/ml_benchmark.rst

 Cross-validation
 ----------------

-In order to evaluate the generalization performance of an estimator, a common practice is to use cross-validation.
-In this context, the data is split into several folds, and the estimator is trained on a subset of the folds, and evaluated on the remaining fold.
+In order to evaluate the generalization performance of a method, a common practice is to use cross-validation.
+In this context, the data is split several times, and the model is trained on a subset of the data and evaluated on another independant subset.
 This process is repeated several times, and the average performance is reported.

-In benchopt, the cross-validation is handled as repeated run of the ``Solver``, where the data is splitted into folds in ``Objective.get_objective``.
+In benchopt, the cross-validation is handled as repeated run of the ``Solver``, where the data is splitted into folds in ``Objective.get_objective``, by calling ``Objective.get_split``.
+This method takes in the data to split (typically ``numpy`` arrays or ``pandas`` dataframes) and returns the splitted data.
+The way the split are defined depend on the ``cv`` attribute, which needs to be defined by the user.
 A typically workflow is the following:

 .. code::python